Arch Linux for Banana Pi

 - Verify the download before flashing.
 From your workstation:

 sha256sum archlinux-image.img.xz sha256sum archlinux-image.imgMatch the output to the published checksum.
-If you can’t verify integrity, re-download before proceeding.
+If the integrity check fails, download it again before moving on.

 - Identify the target device and flash carefully.
 Confirm the device node first:

-lsblk # Example output will show /dev/sdX with the SD card sizeFlash using the method you prefer (GUI imager or command-line).
-Re-insert the card and confirm partitions appear.
+lsblk # Example output will show /dev/sdX with the SD card sizeUse the flashing method you trust, GUI imager or command line.
+Reinsert the card and check that the partitions appear as expected.

 - Boot with minimal peripherals.
-Use Ethernet if possible, and keep USB devices to a minimum until the system is stable.
+Use Ethernet if possible, and keep USB devices to a minimum until the system settles.

-- Get access (serial or SSH).
-If you have a serial adapter, capture early boot output.
-If using SSH, confirm the board got an IP address and that you can log in reliably.
+- Get access through serial or SSH.
+With a serial adapter, capture the early boot output.
+If you are using SSH, confirm that the board has an IP address and that logins are stable.

 - Do a supervised first update and reboot.
-This is the point where rolling releases most often surprise you; keep a console open and plan the reboot.
+This is where rolling releases most often catch people out, so keep a console open and plan the restart.

 Network bring-up tips